vigneshvicky24/Devops/README.md

 3. Click **Add Key**
 4. Paste the content of the **public key** there → **Save**

-#with this ssh authentication ,no password is needed
+NOTE:with this ssh authentication ,no password is needed

-FLOW OF SSH AUTHENTICATES:
+###FLOW OF SSH AUTHENTICATES:

     Client (your laptop)        Server (Azure/Git/VM)
     --------------------------------------------------------